soarqin/DSP_Mods/UXAssist/README.md

   + New function: `Enhanced control for logistic storage limits`
 * 1.0.7
   + Fix a crash issue on choosing language other than English and Chinese
-  + Games saved in Peace-Mode after Dark-Forg update can also be loaded as Combat-Mode now.
+  + Games saved in Peace-Mode after Dark-Fog update can also be loaded as Combat-Mode now.
 * 1.0.6
   + Convert old saves to Combat-Mode on loading
 * 1.0.5